mlcommons/inference/v0.5/recommendation/README.md

 `--max-latency MAX_LATENCY` comma separated list of which latencies (in seconds) we try to reach in the 99 percentile (default: 0.01,0.05,0.100).

-`--samples-per-query` number of samples per query in MultiStream scenario.
+`--samples-per-query-multistream` maximum number of (aggregated) samples per query in MultiStream scenario.

+`--samples-per-query-offline` maximum number of (aggregated) samples per query in Offline scenario.

 `--samples-to-aggregate-fix` number of samples to aggregate and treat as a single sample.
 This number will stay fixed during runs.